zhaoziheng/SAT-DS/README.md

 We have added 7 more datasets absent from SAT-DS, check the table following.
 The data collection will continuously growing, stay tuned!

 ### Hightlight
 🎉 To save your time from downloading and preprocess so many datasets, we offer shortcut download links of 42/72 datasets in SAT-DS, which allow re-attribution with licenses such as CC BY-SA.
-Find them in [dropbox](https://www.dropbox.com/scl/fo/gsr7wqh9s5wc2rfsmg08j/AJ98Hfn-FbkroCEXDEIlgkw?rlkey=ubx2nkisroks3vbkopgm3jxyz&st=60l9ybda&dl=0).
+Find them in [dropbox](https://www.dropbox.com/scl/fo/gsr7wqh9s5wc2rfsmg08j/AJ98Hfn-FbkroCEXDEIlgkw?rlkey=ubx2nkisroks3vbkopgm3jxyz&st=60l9ybda&dl=0) or [baiduyun](https://pan.baidu.com/s/1ySPlZjyYW4O7nexr16jltw?pwd=jrgj).

 **All these datasets are preprocessed and packaged by us for your convenience, ready for immediate use upon download and extraction.** Download the datasets you need and unzip them in `data/nii`, these datasets can be used immediately with the paired jsonl files in `data/jsonl`, check Step 3 below for how to use them.
 Note that we respect and adhere to the licenses of all the datasets, if we incorrectly reattribute any of them, please contact us.